Prebid.js FAQ

 • For GDPR:

-• Consider the GDPR and GDPR Enforcement modules, which flexibly support various actions like cancelling usersyncs, auctions, and analytics.
+• Consider the TCF and TCF Control modules, which flexibly support various actions like cancelling usersyncs, auctions, and analytics.
 Using these modules, bid adapters can receive the IAB TCF string from the CMP.

 • Note that TCF 2.2 is functionally the same as TCF 2.0 from the Prebid.js perspective.
 The code has always relied on event listeners to get the TCF string, so when getTCData was deprecated in 2.2 the modules were unaffected.
 There are still references in the code only because it is still accepted as a place for statically-supplied data.